yiwensong/resume/README.md

 ---
 ## Work Experience

+### Platform at Poggio Labs (Feb 2022 - _Present_)
+*San Francisco, CA (and partially remote)*

+* Built reliable and observable batch and streaming data pipelines from the ground up.
+* Built change data capture system and no-code runtime.
+* Public-facing APIs and client SDK with a pretty manual for people to read.

 ### Deploy Team at Stripe (Apr 2019 - Aug 2021)
 *San Francisco, CA (and partially remote)*